Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Related Work

 \subsection{Research Motivation}

-Nevertheless, several critical gaps remain in both the problem formulation and algorithm design.
+As stated above, existing studies still show gaps in both the problem formulation and algorithm design.
+To address the aforementioned weaknesses, we tackle the problem from two complementary perspectives.

-\textbf{Problem Formulation:} (i) Most models oversimplify feeders as radial trees, neglecting the required single-loop, multi-source topology of urban MV grids; (ii) Length of cable routes are often simplified to the Euclidean distance between substations, but disregarding the specific routes that strictly along the roads; (iii) Cost savings from joint trenching and simultaneous installation of parallel cables are rarely accounted for.

-\textbf{Algorithm Design:} (i) Traditional approaches often decompose the problem into sequential stages but frequently neglect how optimality constraints in earlier stages propagate to and constrain later stages, which can substantially degrade the quality of the final solution; (ii) Existing algorithms are overly simplistic and cannot reliably guarantee optimization accuracy, particularly for large-scale cases.

-To address the aforementioned weaknesses, we reformulate urban cable routing as an integrated connectivity–path co-optimization problem that explicitly: (i) preserves the mandated single-loop, multi-source feeder architecture; (ii) restricts all cable segments to the road network; and (iii) internalizes road-trenching costs within the cost function.
-In parallel, we construct a suite of standardized test benchmarks of varying scales to evaluate algorithmic performance.
+On the problem formulation level, we formulate the urban cable routing problem as a bilevel COP that jointly optimizes interconnection topology and cable routing paths.
+This formulation explicitly: (i) preserves the mandated single-loop, multi-source feeder architecture; (ii) restricts all cable segments to the road network; and (iii) internalizes road-trenching costs within the cost function.
+In parallel, we construct a comprehensive suite of standardized test benchmarks with varying problem scales to enable systematic evaluation of algorithmic performance.

-In terms of algorithmic design, we develop an MVNS method that jointly optimizes substation connectivity and cable routing, thereby avoiding greedy decompositions and stagewise optimization.
-We further formulate an auxiliary optimization task that preserves all original constraints and the key linear objective to generate a high-quality feasible initialization for MVNS, accelerating the subsequent search.
-Finally, an embedded multi-agent deep reinforcement learning module refines MVNS by pruning the neighborhood space and improving search efficiency.
-The next two sections provide a detailed description of the problem formulation and proposed method.
+From an algorithmic design perspective, we adopt a learning-assisted search method, namely, L-VNS.
+First, we develop an auxiliary task to generate high-quality initial solutions, thereby accelerating the overall search process.
+Subsequently, we devise a VNS method and $\mathbb{A}^*$ algorithm to address upper-level interconnection topology optimization and lower-level cable routing path optimization, respectively.
+To enhance search efficiency, a multi-agent DRL (MDRL) model is integrated into the upper-level search procedure to autonomously and adaptively sample the neighborhood search space rather than relying on random exploration.
+The following sections provide detailed descriptions of the problem formulation and the proposed algorithmic framework.